MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 For more information about HYOK and to make sure that you understand its limitations and restrictions, and guidance when to use it, see [Hold your own key (HYOK) requirements and restrictions for AD RMS protection](../deploy-use/configure-adrms-restrictions.md).

-## Where can I find information about third party solutions that integrate with Azure RMS?
+## Where can I find information about third-party solutions that integrate with Azure RMS?

 Many software vendors already have solutions or are implementing solutions that integrate with Azure Rights Management—and the list is growing rapidly.
 You might find it useful to check the [RMS-englightened solutions](requirements-applications.md#rms-enlightened-solutions) list and get the latest updates from [Dan Plastina @TheRMSGuy](https://twitter.com/TheRMSGuy) on Twitter.
 However, if you have a specific question, send an email message to the Information Protection team: askipteam@microsoft.com.